Nona-Creative/coding-standards/scss/README.md

 # Nona CSS / Sass Styleguide

-*A mostly reasonable approach to CSS and Sass, forked and adpated from the airBnB standard found here: https://github.com/airbnb/css
+A mostly reasonable approach to CSS and Sass, forked and adapted from the airBnB standard found here: https://github.com/airbnb/css

 ## Table of Contents